 Milk is a nutritive beverage obtained from various animals and consumed by humans.
-Most milk is obtained from dairy cows, although milk from goats, water buffalo, and reindeer is also used in various parts of the world.
+Most milk is obtained from dairy cows, although milk from goats, water buffalo, and reindeer are also used in various parts of the world.
 In many industrialized countries, raw cow’s milk is processed before it is consumed.
 During processing the fat content of the milk is adjusted, various vitamins are added, and potentially harmful bacteria are killed.
 In addition to being consumed as a beverage, milk is also used to make butter, cream, yogurt, cheese, and a variety of other products.

 The use of milk as a beverage probably began with the domestication of animals.
 Goats and sheep were domesticated in the area now known as Iran and Afghanistan in about 9000 B.C. , and by about 7000 B.C. cattle were being herded in what is now Turkey and parts of Africa.
 The method for making cheese from milk was known to the ancient Greeks and Romans, and the use of milk and milk products spread throughout Europe in the following centuries.